 9 Things You Can Do This Weekend To Feel Productive

-January has been cold and miserable, most of us are broke and it feels hard to summon up the energy or willpower we need.
+Most of us are broke and it feels hard to summon up the energy or willpower we need.

 1. Clear out your emails